20 Fun Facts About Tremors

 15. Director Ron Underwood nearly appeared in Tremors as female stunt double.

 Director cameos don’t get much stranger than this.
 When the time came to film Tremors’s climax, Finn Carter’s stunt double was a no-show.
 So Underwood grabbed a wig and jumped into the fray himself for a few frames (which he later cut).

 16. Tremors's moving graboid “humps” were achieved with a boat buoy.

 Insert Jaws theme here: By chaining these maritime units to a truck and dragging them through underground troughs, the team created an ominous tunneling effect complete with rapidly flying dirt during key action scenes.

-In an obvious nod to Fred Ward, the heroine in this campy delight teaches at “Earl Bassett Community School.”
+In an obvious nod to Fred Ward, the heroine in James Gunn's campy delight Slither teaches at Earl Bassett Community School.

 Additional Sources: “The Making of Tremors,” Collector’s Edition DVD Bonus Feature; The Ultimate Tremors FAQ